PhantomGamesDevelopment/TWM2/README.md

 MOD DEVELOPMENT HISTORY:

 3.9 -> 3.91 (In Progress):
-* Lib'd the TWM2 MainControl file to remove some more functions
+* Lib'd the TWM2 MainControl file and PGD Connect Support files to recover some functions
-* Lib'd the PGD Connect support interface as well
 * The F2 Menu now detects PGD Connected accounts and will no longer show the option to PGD Connect to already connected users
 * Addressed a security issue regarding players who are "attempting" to load code via universal rank files.
   * Nice try DDDX, but your fem-phantom fantasies will NOT be happening... ;)